projg2/python-guide/distutils.rst

 2. If the package uses Cython, the C files need to be generated and an explicit ``BDEPEND`` on ``dev-python/cython`` needs to be added.
-However, regenerating them is recommended anyway.
+However, regenerating them is recommended anyway, cf. `packages using Cython`_.

 Nevertheless, in some cases sdist archives (or even a combination of both archive kinds) will be preferable because of pregenerated files